 As you can see, there are so many different climbing grades that are used out there.
 And that’s not even it.
 There is a Russian grading system, Polish, Saxon for sport climbing and a P,S and B scale for bouldering.
 The scales that you will most likely come across and use is the French, YDS, Font, and V scale.
 If you do trad, you will most likely come across the Britsh trad scale.

 How much significance you give to climbing certain grades is up to you as a climber.
-Some will spend their whole careers focusing on pushing it to the next level of difficulty while others may opt for a mentality of focusing on the quality and beauty of climbs rather than the “points”.
+Some will spend their whole careers focusing on pushing it to the next level of difficulty while others may opt for a mentality of focusing on the quality and beauty of climbs rather than the “grades”.
 This all hinges on your personal climbing philosophy and what you value in the sport.
 The beauty of it is, there is no right answer.
 And remember, climbing grades have been set by people.
 It is all subjective.
-A dyno problem graded a V6 could be easy for a 7ft giant with long arms compared to someone who is more vertically challenged.
+A dyno problem graded a V6 could be easy for a 6ft2 climber with a plus 4 ape index compared to someone who is more vertically challenged.

 Whichever way you use grades to guide your experience, remember, it’s all just climbing.
 Don’t get so caught up in the numbers that you stop enjoying the sport.
 Hopefully, by now you have a solid understanding of the different systems of grading and what they tell you.
 Open your guidebook with confidence and get after it!